 Changing Your Insurance to Your New State

-For example, in Florida a comprehensive policy for a minivan might cost $79 a month and in NC it might be as much as $129 a month for the same coverage.
+For example, in Florida, a comprehensive policy for a minivan might cost $79 a month, but in North Carolina, it might be as much as $129 a month for the same coverage.

-Your insurance company may simply be charging you too much for your coverage or they may be right on target, however, you aren’t going to know if you don’t take the time to compare prices.
-You can do that easily by getting quotes from multiple insurance companies and we make that process easy with our free quote tool (just enter your zip into the tool on this page).
+Your insurance company may simply be charging you too much for your coverage, or they may be right on target; however, you aren’t going to know if you don’t take the time to compare prices.

 Finding the Best Auto Insurance for You